dotmpe/docker-arduino/ReadMe.md

 ## Desiderata

 The Alpine/glibc image is working for my AVR/Atmega328p needs so far.
-Every packages but curl and certificates has been removed from the images, idk. if those are needed somewhere.
+Every package but curl and certificates has been removed from the images, idk. if those (make, git) are needed somewhere.

 The fedora and centos images have permission issues on the USB tty device.

-TODO: build/test golang base install
+The Docker hub build is fairly long, would be nice to split up to branches.
+And add version numbers to keep older versions.

+Also up for build/test is a golang based install.

 ## Autobuilds
 See [customized highlander-build hooks](https://github.com/dotmpe/docker-arduino/tree/master/hooks)